 Hurricane Matthew was a big factor in our decision as well.
 We didn’t expect Greenville to really get it with any effects, and from what I can see, it didn’t.
 That said, we knew that there would be other folks who were evacuated from the coast who would actually need that hotel room.
 And we didn’t feel comfortable being on vacation when others that close were worrying about losing their homes, cars and even lives.
-Thus, we cancelled the hotel in Greenville.
+Thus, we canceled the hotel in Greenville.

-We figured we could still make the camping trip, but again wondered it it would be too close to those evacuating.
+We figured we could still make the camping trip, but again wondered it would be too close to those evacuating.
 At just a couple days out, it might be difficult to get a reservation in Western North Carolina at this time of year.

 We knew we had already earned our travel credit.
 We already spent a lot of money on both excursions for the cruise and trip insurance for our trip to Italy.
 So, we decided to cut back on the big weekend away.
 This week was brutal at work.
 So, we knew that a relaxing weekend at home would be much more enjoyable.
 We do love to travel, but sometimes it is stressful!

 Ultimately, we decided that we would take a day trip next weekend to Cloudland Canyon, a Georgia State Park that is about two hours away.
 We know that we will find some amazing view and good hiking.
-Hopefully there will be some amazing Fall colors as well.
+Hopefully, there will be some amazing Fall colors as well.

 We have a couple of busy weekends coming up.
-I have a couple of close, but out-of-town, conferences that will disrupt our work-week schedule.
+I have a couple of close but out-of-town, conferences that will disrupt our work-week schedule.
 A day trip next weekend should be the perfect way to escape without spending too much money or being too stressful!

-Summary of the Chase Sapphire Reserve
+Final Thoughts on the Chase Sapphire Reserve

 While there have been a few frustrating moments wondering what will count towards travel, we absolutely LOVE this card…and we haven’t even gotten a statement yet!
 We have already earned $300 in credit, which will help to offset the annual fee.
 We have already earned a lot of Ultimate Rewards points.
 Those points will pay for a future trip or two.